 In 2009 this project was developed for the web and is available to homeschoolers and others interested parties free-of-charge. www.zilkertrek.org

 Ms. Kocher's other work includes, Austin’s first interactive digital history, Austin Past and Present (2006) Austin Past and Present was installed in kiosks in public buildings from 2006-2012 and is still available on computers in local libraries, and integrated into the social studies curriculum throughout the Austin Independent School District.

 The video portions of the project aired on PBS in a feature length documentary format that was nominated for a Lonestar Emmy in the historical documentary category.
 This feature length documentary was also screened at part of the Austin Film Society, Texas Documentary tour.
 Austin Past and Present contains over 1600 screens of image and text and over two hours of edited documentary content.
 The project drew on 160 archival sources and involved more than 150 community members in its production.
 The Austin History Center Association awarded Kocher the 2003 Katherine Drake Hart Award for her work on the project.

 In conjunction with The Texas Environmental Center, Kocher worked as an instructional designer and associate producer on Barton Springs Interactive, a CD-ROM based documentary about the history, culture and science of Barton Springs in Austin, Texas.
-This CD-ROM has been distributed to schools and is also on permanent display in the SPLASH! exhibit at Barton Springs, a science exhibit that is visited by thousands of school children each year.
+This CD-ROM has been distributed to schools was on display in the SPLASH! exhibit at Barton Springs, a science exhibit that is visited by thousands of school children each year from 1997-2017.